 Mathematics majors have the opportunity to complete an independent research project.

-- Students will gain experience working independently on a problem that is beyond the normal scope of the course.
+- Students will gain experience working independently on a problem that is beyond the normal scope of their coursework.

-- Students will present mathematical work to a general audience.
+- Students will present mathematical or pedagogical work to a general audience.

 - Understand the Problem.
 Become familiar with examples, similar problems and propositions related to the problem.